General Mills, Inc.

 Dividends Summary

-- General Mills, Inc. has issued 89 dividend payments over the past 22 years
+- Consistent Payer: General Mills, Inc. has rewarded shareholders with 89 dividend payments over the past 22 years.

 Company News